- Soar over the treetops on a zipline tour of Arenal

-Day 3: Day Trip from Arenal - Whitewater Rafting on the Sarapiquí River
+Day 3: Whitewater Rafting on the Sarapiquí River

 Chat with a local specialist who can help organize your trip.

-Day 4: Arenal Gondola, Zip-Line & Canopy Tour
+Day 4: Zipline Fun in the Cloud Forest & Canopy Tour

-Today is jam-packed with adventure and starts with a bird' s-eye view of Costa Rica—literally.
+Today is jam-packed with adventure and starts with a bird's-eye view of Costa Rica—literally.
 You'll begin the day with a relaxing, scenic ride up a mountain by open-air gondola.
-The panorama broadens the higher you rise, and when you reach the top observation platform, you'll have 360° views of the Arenal landscape.
+The panorama broadens the higher you rise, and when you reach the top observation platform, you'll have 360-degree views of the Arenal landscape.